 Just across the road from the Dunraven Arms, this charming restaurant was established by well known chef Wade Murphy and his wife, Elaine, in 2013.
 Wade - recent Commissioner General of Euro-Toques Ireland and former head chef in several prestigious kitchens - opted to move away from fine dining when he opened his own restaurant, choosing instead the casual dining route in what he called “a broadly gastropub style, but without being a pub!”.

-The impression you are left with is that, while you can take fine dining out of the equation, what you get from a classically trained chef of this calibre is the same top notch cooking in a more relaxed style - and at a very accessible price.
+In fact, the experience at 1826 Adare is very special, and might be better described as “fine dining without the fuss” - what you get from a classically trained chef of this calibre when he chooses informality is the same top notch cooking, but in a more relaxed style - and at a very accessible price.

 The restaurant is in three rooms and has great charm, a lovely combination of the traditional themes that go with the territory in Adare - the old spinning wheel in an alcove, the black cast iron kettle beside the fire - and the stylishly simple modern.

 Beautiful cinnamon brown linen curtains frame the pretty cottage windows and, washed by lovely warm (and, surprisingly, eco-friendly) lighting, white painted walls provide the perfect backdrop for quiet furnishings - bare darkwood tables sporting country check napkins, a mixture of classic mahogany and traditional sugan chairs that are painted a very contemporary lilac grey - and strong modern artwork that brings welcome splashes of colour.

 A big blackboard announces the daily specials and the semi open kitchen adds interest for some tables, too.
 It’s a confidently pleasing, relaxing setting for the enjoyment of good food - and very comfortable too, which is rare enough in today’s restaurants to merit comment.